 Change the gallery view

 Hover over a symbol in the gallery to see the symbol name, the style in which it is stored, its category, and its tags.
-In the filter menu , use Icon View to see a lot of symbols at once; use List View when symbol names are lengthy.
+In the filter menu , use Icon View to see many symbols at once; use List View when symbol names are lengthy.
 Group symbols either by the style they are in or by the category assigned to them.
 Sort the symbols alphabetically or by their native order.

 Search for symbols

 Each symbol stored in a style contains searchable tags that describe its characteristics.
 Symbols in styles may also have a category.
 A category is similar to a tag but is used in some parts of the application to control which core symbols are shown in certain galleries.
 In your own styles, you can use the category as a main organizational tag.
 Search results consist of symbols in which the search term matches the symbol name, the symbol category, or symbol tags.

 Search results match the beginning of the search term.
 For example, searching for tar finds symbols with the word target in their name or tags but not symbols with the word star.
 If necessary, use an asterisk as a wildcard to represent any number of characters.
 For example, searching for *tar finds symbols with both the words target and star.
 You can access previous searches by clicking the drop-down arrow to the right of the Search box.

 To return useful search results, each symbol contains descriptive tags.
 Tags are strings that identify key information about each symbol.
 They can include references to the appearance of a symbol, its origin, its usage, or any combination of these properties.